-Challenge number Detail of challenge 1 Accelerate progress to support learning for pupils who have had disrupted schooling due to the pandemic.
-2 Support mental health and well-being to help behaviours for learning as children move through their schooling.
-3 Improve parental engagement with school.
+Challenge number Detail of challenge 1 Progress of disadvantaged pupils.
+Accelerate progress to support learning for pupils who have had disrupted schooling due to the pandemic.
+2 Ongoing impact on mental health and well-being.
+Support mental health and well-being to help behaviours for learning as children move through their schooling.
+3 Inconsistencies with parental engagement.
+Improve parental engagement with school.
 4 Maintain improvements with attendance and support small groups of persistent absentees.